 The novella opens in Kiev, when the students of local seminaries are leaving for summer vacations.
 Three of them, a philosopher, a theologian and a demagogue, trail off the road, get lost in the middle of nowhere and stumble upon a small farm.
 There they meet an ugly old woman, who reluctantly allows them to spend the night inside, but in different parts of the farm.

 Gogol's novella had (and still has) enormous influence in Russia, but this influence is hardly limited to her borders.
 The 1909 movie adaptation is a Lost Film, considered by historians to be the first Russian horror movie.
 The most famous (and faithful) cinematic adaptation was made in the USSR in 1967, featuring Leonid Kuravlyov as Khoma and Natalia Varley as the witch; it is now considered to be the greatest Soviet horror film (not that there were many).
 Other adaptations include a 1990 Serbian film called "Sveto mesto", a 1996 Ukrainian cartoon and a 2006 Russian Setting Update adaptation called "The Witch".
-In 2014 came another Russian "Viy" flick, which served as a direct sequel to Gogol's original story and uses a Maybe Magic, Maybe Mundane approach towards its events.
+In 2014 came another Russian "Viy" flick (internationally known as Forbidden Kingdom, and in the UK as Forbidden Kingdom), which served as a direct sequel to Gogol's original story and uses a Maybe Magic, Maybe Mundane approach towards its events.
 Mario Bava's 1960 film Black Sunday is said to be an adaptation of "Viy", though it's a very loose description.
 Some also argue that the plot of From Dusk Till Dawn bears more than a passing resemblance to "Viy".
 Viy makes an appearance in the mobile game Fate/Grand Order as a shadowy being at the beck and call of Grand Duchess Anastasia, who is something of a Composite Character with this story's witch, as Viy took revenge on the soldiers who killed Anastasia through the same methods it used to torment Khoma.

 The novella provides examples of: